goarchit/archit/install.md

               This should look something like 9KsqKMgLjzBWKidhes356Kjhdwbd9BT4Te
         WalletUser = <the RPC user defined in imacredit.conf>
         WalletPassword = <the RPC password defined in imacredit.conf>
-        RPCuser = architrpc  <or anything else you like>
-        RPCPassword = SomeRandomPasswordWithoutSpaces902q34890u328490

 8)  Do an "archit --help" to see options
 9)  Do an "archit farm" to start farming